hawkeyedatatsai/Stroke-Prediction/README.md

 - Model Selection: Since this is a classification question, models include SVC, Logistic Regression, Random Forest, KNN and XGBooster are used.

+- Resampling method makes impact as all four models has TP>.5 are resampled.

+- SMOTE Logistic Regresion, tuned SMOTE Logistic Regresion and tuned oversampling Logistic Regresioncan can identify more than 70% of TP.
+These models are more likely to be used and applied in the real world.

+- Model tuning does not make much impact as tuned models have same or lower TP.

+- Featured engineering strategy is applied by creating one extra column 'high_glucose'.
+It has the similiar chance to identify stroke as original data.

 4. Data source and description